elastisim/elastisim.github.io/configuration.md

 {: .warning }
 Setting the sensing interval too small can significantly increase simulation times, as the discrete-event simulation engine will fire an event at each sensing interval.
 Logging task times can also introduce a significant overhead.

+{: .note }
+ElastiSim supports node migration (i.e., transferring nodes from one job to another) in a single scheduling step when the decision is taken at an invocation triggered by a scheduling point (requires ``schedule_on_scheduling_point`` to be ``true``) or evolving request.

+{: .important }
+``schedule_on_reconfiguration`` triggers the scheduling algorithm _after_ applying a **pending** resource reconfiguration but _before_ executing a potential ``on_reconfiguration`` or ``on_expansion`` phase.
+This invocation trigger enables scheduling decisions when resources change their state, such as nodes becoming free after a shrink operation when a job reaches its next scheduling point.
+However, a job reconfigured during a scheduling point or evolving request will not trigger the algorithm again when the reconfiguration is applied.

 ## Example configuration